piotrklibert/reqplayer/README.md

 1. Add an ability to "fix" a value returned from an URI so that all subsequent requests do not touch the backend at all, and response is served directly from ReqPlayer cache in Redis.
+Thanks to Norbert S. for bringing this up.

 ## TODO